 She went on to talk about college friendships.
 Those first few weeks are crucial because everybody's in the same boat and can relate to each other's loneliness.
 While many students are tempted to go home, especially if their family lives close by, sticking it out is worth it for the lifelong connections.

 Make sure you know exactly what's available on your campus meal plan — it could be more than just the cafeteria.

 There are likely a lot of free resources on your campus: Take advantage of them.

 This is kind of a great hack if you're addicted to texting, TBH.

 You may be in college now and meeting lots of new people, but if you really click with someone, don't be scared to start a new relationship, she says.
 "Go for it kiddos, love is life."

 "The only responses I've gotten have been from my own college friends because it's mostly meant to be funny, but I hope it's helping someone, somewhere," she told us.

-Could this be the start of an advice book for college kids?
+Could this be the start of an advice book for incoming college freshmen?
 If so, we're here for it.
 We're also pretty sure Dolinger will get free Qdoba for life if her thread catches on.